Calvindd2f/TechBlog/src/content/blog/Binary PowerShell Cmdlets.md

 description: Binary PS Cmdlets
 pubDate: Sept 3 2024
 heroImage: /blog-invoke-ps.jpg
-tags:
+tags: ['PowerShell']
-categories: "['PowerShell']"
+categories: ['C#']
 ---

 What I use for referencing the standards [powershell cmdlets developer link](https://learn.microsoft.com/en-us/powershell/scripting/developer/cmdlet)

 I thought I'd expand upon doing binary powershell modules with an example from someone experienced in C# creating a powershell function for invocation of a scriptblock with retries.

 While this does not look like something I would need, or be particularly arsed with. `(dotnet used everywhere but the cmdlet calls, not very useful)` I just wanted to highlight the ability to port over dotnet features via a binary module.
 Here is the original.

 ```powershell
 function Invoke-ScriptBlockWithRetries {